MPriess/crsmithdev.com/resources/posts/2013-09-02-a-blog-refresh-with-bootstrap-and-static.markdown

         }
     };

-Parsing the JSON is straightforward, as every event that involves a commit will have a `payload.commit` property containing an array of commmits.
+Parsing the JSON is straightforward, as every event that involves a commit will have a `payload.commit` property containing an array of commits.
 Using arrays and a native `.join()` function should be preferred to string concatenation, in the absence of templating:

 <!--?prettify lang=js-->